 ======

-A lightweight application kernel with service container bootstrapping, module system, lifecycle callbacks, and PSR-14 event dispatching.
+A lightweight application kernel with service container bootstrapping, a module system, and lifecycle callbacks.

 Installation